yujnkm/4-comma-Assignment_01/README.md

 <!-- Abstract -->
 ## Abstract

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+Your abstract here: 50 words here.

+Example of how to make a list:
+There are many great README templates available on GitHub.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others